manu-cj/user-card/README.md

 # user-card
 ```
-use of the "https://randomuser.me/" API to generate fake users in order to create user cards
+use of the "https://randomuser.me/" API to generate fake users in order to create user cards with vue.js
 ```

 ## Project setup